caughtinflux/NightShade/README.md

 ### Contributing
 ----------------
 Have anything to add?
 Fork this repo, checkout to a new branch, and create a pull request.
+Please adhere to the coding style used here.

 ### License